Canyon de Chelly: Gaze In Awe At Ancient Ruins

 The North Rim Drive on Road 64

-Canyon de Chelly’s North Rim Drive is less popular than the South Rim because it has fewer overlooks, but there are still some cool places to see.
+Canyon de Chelly’s North Rim Drive is less popular than the South Rim.
+It has fewer overlooks, but a lot to see.
 A brief description of the stops is listed below.

 Antelope House Ruin Overlook